Lisey's Story (miniseries): Casting

 Julianne Moore was cast in the leading role of Lisey.
 In October 2019, Clive Owen was added to the cast, with Joan Allen and Dane DeHaan joining in November, and Sung Kang joining in December.
 In January 2020, Jennifer Jason Leigh was revealed to be in the cast.
 When Apple announced a first look of Lisey's Story in February 2021, it was also revealed that Ron Cephas Jones was in the cast.

 Filming

 Filming began in October 2019 at the historic Van Liew-Suydam House in Franklin Township, Somerset County, New Jersey.
 In December 2019, filming took place in the village of Tuckahoe in Westchester County, New York.
 In mid-March 2020, filming was shut down due to the COVID-19 pandemic.
 Larraín said that "a few weeks" of shooting were left before the shutdown occurred.
 In September 2020, Julianne Moore shared that filming for her character was complete.

+Music

+The score was composed by British electronic musician Clark.
+Director Pablo Larraín heard Clark's Daniel Isn't Real soundtrack (2019) and contacted him directly to score the series.
+Larraín wanted emotional themes tied to individual characters rather than functional backdrop music; Clark described needing to "climb inside the interior world of the characters".
+The score was recorded with a 30-piece string ensemble at AIR Studios and a 30-piece choir at Abbey Road Studios, with violinist Rakhi Singh performing on the main title theme.
+The Long Boy creature's vocal sound was created by the choir using percussive vocal techniques; Larraín wanted the voice to be "believably human" rather than theatrical.

+The soundtrack album was released on 25 June 2021 on WaterTower Music and Loud Robot.